This project was chipped away at slowly

 us understand ourselves, even when it’s fiction.

-It's the actions of our beloved characters that
+It's the actions of these beloved characters that

 Often our best ideas arrive in disguise simply